-Note on the parallel implementation: since ED sampling is a 'global' thing (collective coordinates etc.), at least on the 'protein' side, ED sampling is not very parallel-friendly from an implentation point of view.
-Because parallel ED requires much extra communication, expect the performance to be lower as in a free MD simulation, especially on a large number of nodes and/or when the ED group contains a lot of atoms.
+Note on the parallel implementation: since ED sampling is a 'global' thing (collective coordinates etc.), at least on the 'protein' side, ED sampling is not very parallel-friendly from an implementation point of view.
+Because parallel ED requires some extra communication, expect the performance to be lower as in a free MD simulation, especially on a large number of nodes and/or when the ED group contains a lot of atoms.

-* the number of the ED dataset.
-(Note that you can impose multiple ED constraints in a single simulation - on different molecules e.g. - if several .edi files were concatenated first.
+Note that you can impose multiple ED constraints and flooding potentials in a single simulation (on different molecules) if several .edi files were concatenated first.
 The constraints are applied in the order they appear in the .edi file.
 Depending on what was specified in the .edi input file, the output file contains for each ED dataset

 * the RMSD of the fitted molecule to the reference structure (for atoms involved in fitting prior to calculating the ED constraints)

 * projections of the positions onto selected eigenvectors

 The origin is normally the average structure stored in the eigvec.trr file.
-It can be changed with -ori to an arbitrary position in configurational space.
-With -tau, -deltaF0 and -Eflnull you control the flooding behaviour.
+It can be changed with -ori to an arbitrary position in configuration space.
+With -tau, -deltaF0, and -Eflnull you control the flooding behaviour.
 Efl is the flooding strength, it is updated according to the rule of adaptive flooding.
-Tau is the time constant of adaptive flooding, high tau means slow adaption (i.e. growth).
+Tau is the time constant of adaptive flooding, high τ means slow adaption (i.e. growth).
 DeltaF0 is the flooding strength you want to reach after tau ps of simulation.
 To use constant Efl set -tau to zero.

 -alpha is a fudge parameter to control the width of the flooding potential.
-A value of 2 has been found to give good results for most standard cases in flooding of proteins.
-Alpha basically accounts for incomplete sampling, if you sampled further the width of the ensemble would increase, this is mimicked by alpha>1.
-For restraining alpha<1 can give you smaller width in the restraining potential.
+A value of 2 has been found to give good results for most standard cases in flooding of proteins. α basically accounts for incomplete sampling, if you sampled further the width of the ensemble would increase, this is mimicked by α > 1.
+For restraining, α < 1 can give you smaller width in the restraining potential.